-These financial statements of the Company have been prepared in accordance with IFRS issued by the International Accounting Standards Board (IASB), applicable provisions of Qatar Commercial Companies Law and the Company's Articles of Association, and the applicable provision of the Qatar Commercial Companies Law No. 11 of 2015 and subsequent amendments by Law No. 8 of 2022.
-The management is in the process of taking necessary actions needed to ensure full compliance with the amended law, including amending the Articles of Association of the Company where necessary and has concluded that the noncompliance at reporting date does not have material impact on the financial statements of the Company.
+These financial statements of the Company have been prepared in accordance with IFRS issued by the International Accounting Standards Board (IASB), applicable provisions of Qatar Commercial Companies Law and the Company's Articles of Association, and the applicable provision of the Qatar Commercial Companies Law No. 11 of 2015 and subsequent amendments by Law No. 8 of 2021.
+The management is in the process of taking necessary actions needed to ensure full compliance with the amended law, including amending the Articles of Association of the Company where necessary and has concluded that the non-compliance at reporting date does not have material impact on the financial statements of the Company.

-The Company's accumulated losses as of 31 December 2023 exceeded 50% of the share capital.
-In accordance with Qatar Commercial Companies Law No. 11 of 2015 Article 295, the extraordinary general assembly meeting held on 09 May 2023 resolved to continue the operation of the Company.
+As the Company's accumulated losses as of 31 December 2023 exceeded 50% of the share capital, in accordance with Qatar Commercial Companies Law No. 11 of 2015 Article 295, the extraordinary general assembly meeting was held on 31 March 2024 where it was resolved to continue the operations of the Company.
 The Board of Directors will call the extraordinary general assembly meeting to discuss the same for the year 2024.